opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 - Try skiplist optimization in your own workloads and share your results with the community
 - Contribute to future enhancements by opening issues or submitting pull requests

-If you're building analytical workloads on OpenSearch, skiplist optimizations provide another powerful lever to improve performance while handling diverse query patterns.
-Whether you're running log analytics, metrics dashboards, or time-series analytics, these improvements can dramatically reduce query latency and improve user experience.
+Skiplist optimization provides a time saving tool when building analytical workloads on Opensearch.
+It improves performance while handling diverse query patterns by reducing query latency and improving overall user expereince.